 The first step in determining an individual's dose resulting from a radionuclide intake is the intake assessment (i.e., determining the amount of radioactive material present in the body).
 Intake assessments for tritium exposure usually rely on radiobioassay.
 Common radiobiossay techniques for tritium (urinalysis) are rendered ineffective for some forms of STC intakes (especially insoluble particulates) because of the difficulties associated with relating the results of these analyses to specific intake levels.
 Therefore, representative air monitoring results are often used for assessment of doses resulting from exposure to particulate STCs.
-Variations in individual biological characteristics and statistical uncertainty associated with reasonable assumptions and documentation that support the calculation methodology.
+Variations in individual biological characteristics and statistical uncertainty associated with any measurement make dose assessment a process that should be approached with reasonable assumptions and documentation that support the calculation methodology.